Skip to main content

 Troubleshooting

 Verify your endpoint is publicly accessible (not localhost).
-Check that the webhook is active (is_active: true).
+Check that the webhook is active.
 Ensure your endpoint returns a 200 response within 30 seconds.
 Check server logs for incoming requests.
+Use a tool like webhook.site for testing.

 SmartLead may retry if your server didn’t respond with 200 in time.
-Implement idempotency by checking the message_id or timestamp — skip events you’ve already processed.
+Implement idempotency by checking the X-Request-Id header — skip events you’ve already processed.

 Not all event types include all fields.
-For example, reply_body is only present on EMAIL_REPLIED events.
-Always check for the existence of fields before accessing them.
+For example, reply_body and preview_text are only present on EMAIL_REPLY events.
+The LEAD_UNSUBSCRIBED event uses lead_email instead of to_email.
+Always check for field existence before accessing.

 What’s Next?